fable-compiler/Fable/docs/interacting.md

 # Interacting with JavaScript code

-There are three ways to interact with the JavaScript world:
+There are several ways to interact with the JavaScript world:

 - Dynamically
-- Using `Emit` attributes
+- Using `Emit` attribute
 - Through a foreign interface
+- Special attributes

 ## Dynamic programming